 SQM (Smart Queue Management)

-OpenWrt has a package called SQM for mitigating bufferbloat, the undesirable latency that arises when your router buffers too much data.
+OpenWrt supports SQM for mitigating bufferbloat, the undesirable latency that arises when your router buffers too much data.

-SQM is an integrated system that performs per-packet/per flow network scheduling, active queue length management (AQM), traffic shaping/rate limiting, and QoS (prioritization).
-In comparison: “classic” QoS does prioritization only, “classic” AQM manages queue lengths only.
+SQM is an integrated system that performs per-packet/per-flow network scheduling, active queue management (AQM), traffic shaping, rate limiting, and QoS prioritization.
+In comparison, “classic” AQM only manages queue length and “classic” QoS only does prioritization.

 SQM is heavily CPU dependent.
-Slower devices may not be able to keep up with your connection speed.
+Slower devices may be unable to keep up with your connection speed.

-SQM is incompatible software/hardware Flow Offloading which bypasses part of the network stack.
-Be sure to uncheck those feaures in LuCI Firewall to use SQM.
+SQM is incompatible with hardware flow offloading which bypasses part of the kernel as per this thread.
+Be sure that is disabled in LuCI → Network → Firewall to use SQM.

-• If you are using this OpenWrt device as an Extender, Repeater or Bridge, test the bufferbloat of your upstream network device (OpenWrt or otherwise) and determine if an issue is present there first.
+• Note if you are using this OpenWrt device as an Extender, Repeater, or Bridge, test your upstream router (OpenWrt or otherwise) and determine if an issue is present there first.

 1. In the Basic Settings tab: